Point Lonsdale Lighthouse Reserve

 Council has received further funding from the Department of Energy, Environment and Climate Action (DEECA) for Stage Two works at the PLLHR.

-Stage Two:
+Stage Two

-Stage Two is now underway, this phase of the project includes restoration of defence structures, upgrade of the areas around the lighthouse, electrical upgrades, and the installation of accessible pathways.
+This phase of the project includes restoration of defence structures, upgrade of the areas around the lighthouse, electrical upgrades, and the installation of accessible pathways.

 Council held an Expression of Interest process calling for community members to be involved in the Project Control Group (PCG) that oversees Stage 2 works.
 The PCG comprises two Councillors, representatives from DEECA, local community members Andrew Sutherland and Max Lazarus.
 In addition, representatives from Wadawurrung Traditional Owners have been providing guidance throughout the process.